 My only regret is I had planned to surprise Jack and the gang at Harvard for the football weekend.
-My Times deadline means I’ll show up on Saturday, not Friday night at the Ritz.
+My Times deadline means I will show up on Saturday, not Friday night at the Ritz.
 What a sacrifice.
-PJ has a lot of editing to do on the flowery article I give to him as a first draft.
+PJ has a lot of editing to do on the flowery article I gave to him as a first draft.
 I go along with all his edits, just to get out of there.
 It still means working late into Friday night.
 Once it is couriered to the Times, he takes me to dinner.
-We go to Elaine’s on the Upper Eastside, where I see Woody Allen eating with either Mia Farrow or a really young asian girl.
-Thinking about ‘Annie Hall’ excites me knowing I’ll soon be back in Hollywood.
+We go to Elaine’s on the Upper Eastside, where I see Woody Allen eating with either Mia Farrow or a really young Asian girl.
+Thinking about ‘Annie Hall’ excites me knowing I soon return to Hollywood.

 “Well, you passed the audition, Tim.
 The movie will pay you $200 a week to coordinate the sound track.
 Call the office tomorrow and arrange for an airline reservation.
 I hear you’re down to your last five dollars from what Kurt gave you for expenses.”
 He hands me several twenties.

 “I don’t even have a bank account.
 I’ll use the check to open one in LA.”